adamgunderson/FMOS-LoadAvgCheck-Manager/README.md

 - Designed for FMOS virtual appliance (no root/sudo access required)
 - Script uses explicit `/bin/bash` interpreter to work when executed by backup system (root)
+- **Script permissions**: Script file must be 755 (rwxr-xr-x) to allow root to read/execute during post-backup
+- **SELinux considerations**: If SELinux is enforcing, the script may need proper security contexts (see Troubleshooting)
 - **API-based authentication**: Uses FMOS Control Panel API instead of CLI commands
 - **Credential storage**: Base64 encoded in `.fmos_api_creds` with 644 permissions (readable by all, writable by owner only)
 - **Portable design**: Dynamically detects admin username - no hardcoded values